 Boeblingen, BW, Germany --

-BOEBLINGEN, Germany - Marines, Sailors, and civilians from U.S. Marine Corps Forces, Europe and Africa took part in a change of command ceremony today to mark the appointment of their new commander at their headquarters.
+PANZER KASERNE, Boeblingen, Germany (July8, 2020) – Marines, Sailors and civilians from U.S. Marine Corps Forces Europe and Africa took part in a socially distanced change of command ceremony, as well as a post-and-relief ceremony, today to mark the appointment of their new commander and sergeant major.

-Hermesmann, who recently relinquished command of U.S. Marine Corps Forces, Korea reiterated the outgoing commander's high praise for his Marines and challenged them to push themselves even more to face tomorrow's challenges.
+Neary, who recently relinquished the posts of II Marine Expeditionary Force deputy commander and commander of the 2nd Marine Expeditionary Brigade, reiterated the outgoing commander’s praise for his Marines and challenged them to push themselves even further.

 “MARFOREUR/AF has set the bar very high with its exercises, training and real-world operations throughout the EUCOM and AFRICOM areas of operations,” said Neary.
 “I know that our Marines will continue to raise the bar as we support the Marine Corps’ transition to a more lethal and dynamic organization, ready to win in 21st century combat operations.”